What do you really want for your children?

 So what brings you the greatest happiness concerning your children?
 To answer the question honestly, you must examine your heart.
 Orientating our parenting begins, not with our children’s hearts, but with our own hearts.

-If the spiritual formation of our children is going to be our main concern, then we’ll have to order our time and energies accordingly.
+If children’s spiritual formation is going to be our main concern, we must order our time and energies accordingly.
 One way to do this is to establish daily interactive family times to discuss God’s Word, pray, sing praises, and seek the Lord.
-The progression should be heart to head to hands.
+The progression should be heart to head to hands (I’ve written about this in Heart, Head, Hands).
 We must help children connect with the Living Truth (Jesus), contemplate the written truth (Bible), and actively live the truth.

 What’s in your heart?
 If your overriding desire is to “… gain Christ and be found in him” (Philippians 3:8-9), then your children will almost certainly want to embrace Jesus and be embraced by Him.